 When I opened Kama'aina Acupuncture in 2009 there was a need for an acupuncture clinic in Honolulu that was dedicated to being affordable and accessible to as many people as possible.
-Community acupuncture was the solution to being able to accommodate more people's needs.
+14 years later, and a pandemic legacy that has taken a toll, that’s still true.
+And so community acupuncture continues to be the solution to accommodating more people's needs.
 In this style, the treatments we provide are offered in a relaxed and friendly environment with an affordable sliding-scale payment.
 Flexibility is a hallmark of traditional Chinese medicine and we aim to fulfill that legacy for the community of Honolulu and beyond.

 Please look around here for more information and if there are more questions please feel free to reach out to us by phone or email.
-And if you're ready to see us for an appointment we look forward to meeting you soon.
+And if you're ready to see us for an appointment give us a call.
+We look forward to meeting you soon.

 Joe Bright, L.Ac.